About the Skaftfell Residency Program

 The self-directed residencies are for individual artists and artistic collaborators.
 They offer quiet time and space for independent research, reflection, and experimentation.
 Artists are encouraged to use their stay for in-depth inquiries into their work processes and conceptual interests, to enjoy the magnificent nature of Skaftfell’s surroundings as a source of energy and inspiration, to share thoughts with other residency artists, and to work at the interface of art and life, embedded in a small but vibrant rural community.
 The program is best suited for visual artists, but artists with interdisciplinary practices, curators and art writers are also welcome to apply.
-The residencies are for 1–3 months within the winter, spring or autumn term.
+The residencies are for 1–3 months throughout the year.
 We encourage artists to stay for 2 months or longer, in order to get deeper into the place and their practice here.
 The program is closed in July and December.

-Costs for the artist: Residency fee, travel costs, project expenses, and meals will be paid by the artist.
-The residency fee covers self-catering accommodation with combined living/working space, as well as general and PR support from Skaftfell staff.
+Costs for the artist: Residency fee, travel costs, project expenses, and meals are paid by the artist.
+The residency fee covers self-catering accommodation with combined living/working space, as well as general and PR support from the Skaftfell staff.
 The fee varies according to the chosen type of residency.

 For more information about the self-directed residencies please have a look at the recent Call for Applications.

 Skaftfell’s thematic residencies create platforms for exchange, discussion, and collaboration amongst fellow artists from various disciplines, who share a professional interest in the residency’s topic, both on a practical and a conceptual level, and who wish to deepen their knowledge and expertise.
 They are developed and led by experienced professional artists invited by Skaftfell.
 The thematic residencies offer a 3-week intensive program for 6-8 artists, including group workshops, presentations, individual working time, and professional advice and support according to the residency’s topic and structure.